19 Best Things To Do In Harrogate: A Local’s Guide

 Top Tip: Whatever time of year you visit, you’ll need waterproof boots (wellies) if it’s been raining – or you will have VERY wet feet!

-Things To Do in Harrogate at Christmas
+21. Enjoy Harrogate at Christmas

 One of the loveliest things to do in North Yorkshire in the weeks before Christmas is to visit the Christmas markets in Harrogate.
-From gourmet food to top tipples from local brewers and gin distilleries, to Christmas gifts galore, there’s plenty to see and a warm Yorkshire welcome.
+From gourmet food to top tipples from local brewers and gin distilleries to Christmas gifts galore, there’s plenty to see and a warm Yorkshire welcome.

 Things To Do In the Harrogate Surrounding Area